 - Planning and organizing audits at works depending on the importance and the extent of the activity concerned and the results of the previous audits.
 The internal quality system audits as per schedule are to be carried out at least once in SIX Months period and at least 02 times during a year.

 - MR also ensures that the trained auditors are involved in quality system audit to ensure the objectivity of the auditing processes and are not directly responsible for the area under audit.
-The results of the audit are documented in the specified format to record non-conformances in product/process and work practices and brought to the notice of person responsible for the area audited, who in turn shall take appropriate corrective actions within the agreed time limit and ensure removal of deficiencies observed.
-Follow up the effectiveness of the corrective action taken.
+The results of the audit are documented in the specified format to record non-conformances in product/process and work practices and brought to the notice of the person responsible for the area audited, who in turn shall take appropriate corrective actions within the agreed time limit and ensure removal of deficiencies observed.
+Follow up on the effectiveness of the corrective action taken.

 - MR maintains appropriate records of implementation & effectiveness in the form of internal audit reports.
 The details of the audit team, schedule, preparation of non-conformances reports,